Netanyahu at the UN: I Didn’t Intend to Come Here

 Netanyahu at the UN: I Didn't Intend to Come Here

-Netanyahu at the UN: I did not intend to come here
+Netanyahu at the UN: I didn’t intend to come here

-As Benjamin Netanyahu approached the podium for his speech on Friday, many delegations left the assembly hall, while some in the audience attempted to applaud Netanyahu.
+As Benjamin Netanyahu approached the podium on Friday, many delegations left the assembly hall, while some members of the audience in the spectator section attempted to cheer him on.

 Share This Article